1.1 Bookings Story - Main Story

 e.g. - "Quarter to date, bookings are in line with past periods."

-Comparison to average for previous periods - compares bookings from the selected period to the average of previous periods.
-Previous periods here is defined as the last 12 periods.
+Comparison to average for previous periods - compares bookings from the selected period to the average of previous periods (lookback period depends on this timeframe being used - see table above).

 e.g. - "Bookings are $801k, which is $348.7k (77%) greater than average bookings at this time each quarter from Q2 2017 to Q4 2019 ($452.3k)."

-Best period - looks at all of the recent periods and calls out the period with the most bookings.
-Recent periods here is defined as the last 12 periods.
+Best period - looks at all of the recent periods and calls out the period with the most bookings (lookback period depends on this timeframe being used - see table above).
 Note, this content only appears when timeframe type is “Last”.

 e.g. - "The best quarter since Q2 2017 by bookings was last quarter."